CEvangelist/QtGuiApplication_RegExpTool/README.md

 1. Visual Studio with Qt VS Tools, MSVC2015 x64

-2. Qt Creator with Qt 5.11.1 (Assume Qt 5.11.1 is the latest stable version)
+2. Qt Creator with Qt 5.11.1 (Assume that Qt 5.11.1 is the latest stable version)

 ## Deployment Environment